cdl-geneseo/geneseo-dictionary/Z/Zombies.md

 # Zombies

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Zombies

 Created by  Unknown User (eo7) on Nov 16, 2012

 n.
 The antagonists from the Humans versus Zombies games.  &quot;Reuben wanted to start the game as a Zombie but wasn’t picked.&quot;EOberdorf, S-Z, 2012